Skip to content

 get_subscription_available_workflows List workflows available on a subscription

-create_workflow / resume_process Start or resume a process
+create_workflow Start a new workflow process

 get_process_status Inspect a running/suspended process